 No other scholars in the twentieth century had more influence on the Corps of Engineers water resources program.
 Arthur Maass criticized the cozy relationship the Corps had with Congress in his 1951 book Muddy Waters and he led the Harvard team that wrote Design of Water Resource Systems, the book that created the foundation for the P&S and P&G (Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies).
 These books are available in the Reference Room.
 Gilbert White is considered the father of floodplain management; he had advocated the equal consideration of non-structural measures since the late 1930’s.
 His prior work with IWR included the National Drought Study and the Galloway Commission.

 At the opening, Major General Milton Hunter led a small symposium of speakers honoring Drs.
 Maass and White and discussing the role of scholarship in the development of the Corps principles for managing water.
-Videos from the Opening Ceremonies are available.
-The following links provide the videos from a variety of speakers at the ceremony.
+The following link provides a video from Major General Hunter at the ceremony.

 Photos from the Opening Ceremonies are also available.
 You can view a slide show of images from the ceremony: